-Dr. Patricia Akhimie (Folger Shakespeare Library) - 9th February
+Researching Black Women’s Histories at the Folger - Dr. Patricia Akhimie - 9th February

-The Race in the Early Modern’s inaugural seminar will be delivered by Dr. Patricia Akhimie.
+The Race and the Early Modern’s inaugural seminar will be delivered by Dr. Patricia Akhimie.
 Dr. Akhimie is the Director of the Folger Institute at the Folger Shakespeare Library and Associate Professor at Rutgers University-Newark.
-She will speak about an upcoming exhibition that she has curated at the Folger Shakespeare Library.
+She will speak about an upcoming exhibition on Black women and Shakespeare that she has curated at the Folger Shakespeare Library.

 Date and Time: Monday 9th February, 17:00 (GMT)/12:00 (EST)